antoniwan/fnoh-astroblog/MIGRATION_AUDIT.md

 1. ✅ **COMPLETED**: Update content.config.ts to use image() function again
 2. ✅ **COMPLETED**: Update components to use proper types from content collections
 3. ✅ **COMPLETED**: Test the build process
+4. ✅ **COMPLETED**: Fix heroImage paths and functionality

 ### Short Term (Next hour)
-4. ✅ **COMPLETED**: Verify all images load correctly in the browser
+5. ✅ **COMPLETED**: Verify all images load correctly in the browser
-5. Test responsive image generation
+6. Test responsive image generation
-6. Clean up public directory (optional)
+7. Optional: Clean up duplicate images in assets directory

 ## Notes
 - This migration enables proper image optimization in Astro 5
-- Images will be processed at build time for better performance
+- Images are processed at build time for better performance
-- All content files now use proper import statements
+- All content files now use proper image paths
 - WebP and AVIF support is now properly configured
-- All components now use proper TypeScript types from content collections
+- All components now use proper TypeScript types
 - Build process is successful with no type errors
+- **HeroImages are now working correctly** ✅
+- **All image formats (WebP, AVIF, PNG, JPG) are supported** ✅